-Since 2020, several U.S. states, including California, Colorado, Oklahoma, Utah and Virginia have enacted laws and regulations to protect consumers' personal information.
+Since 2020, a number of U.S. states, including California, Colorado, Connecticut, Iowa, Utah and Virginia, have enacted laws and regulations to protect consumers' personal information, and efforts to enact a comprehensive federal privacy law have intensified.
+Most of the new or proposed laws include restrictions on processing consumer information for targeted advertising, which could negatively affect our marketing cloud product.
 Complying with new and changing laws could cause us to incur substantial costs in order to market and sell our cloud-based solutions in the U.S. and internationally, deter customers from adopting our cloud-based solutions or require us to redesign our platform in order to meet customer requirements related to such laws.
 Regulatory actions or claims involving our practices in the collection, storage, processing, use or disclosure of consumer information or other personal data, even if unfounded, could damage our reputation and adversely affect our operating results.
 The failure or perceived failure to comply may result in government or civil proceedings or actions against us, or could cause us to lose customers, which could have an adverse effect on our business.